bidstack-group/pubguard-sdk-android/README.md

 ## Prerequisites

-Before installing the pubguard library you will need an application key which is available from your account, in order to receive a key please signup from http://dashboard.pubguard.com or email support@pubguard.com.
+Before installing the Pubguard library you will need an application key that is available from your account, to receive a key please sign up from http://dashboard.pubguard.com or email support@pubguard.com.
 The key is used in both the iOS and Android installations.

 ```
 pubguardKey = "xxxxxxxxxxxxxxxxxxx"